Table of contents

 • SMTP (custom domains): Supported, but lacks deep integration or control

-While Warmy supports multiple providers, most users report the smoothest experience with Gmail.
+While Warmy supports multiple providers, most users report the smoothest experience with Gmail and Google Workspace.

 It’s best suited for beginners, solo founders, and SDRs warming up 1–2 inboxes.